Altinn/altinn-studio-docs/content/teknologi/altinnstudio/architecture/components/platform/logicexecution/_index.md

 Applicatons in Altinn Studio, Altinn Apps and Altinn Platform that is based on .Net Core uses [Common Language Runetime](https://docs.microsoft.com/en-us/dotnet/standard/clr) as a virual machine

-Applications in Altinn Apps and Altinn Platform that is based on J2EE runs on [Java Virtual Machine](https://en.wikipedia.org/wiki/Java_virtual_machine).
+Applications in Altinn Apps and Altinn Platform that is based on Java runs on [Java Virtual Machine](https://en.wikipedia.org/wiki/Java_virtual_machine).

 ## Run-time Frameworks & Libraries